 Gypsy charges: INR 2500 per person onwards, INR 3100 per person onwards.

-Distance from Haridwar Railway Station: 36.2 km
+Distance From Haridwar Railway Station: 36.2 kilometers

 * Please note that gypsy charges may vary in different zones.
 Guide fees has to be paid extra